-On this page: Surgery | Chemotherapy | Radiotherapy | Targeted therapies | Palliative treatment | Key points
+On this page: Surgery | Chemotherapy | Targeted therapies | Radiation therapy | Palliative treatment | Key points

 The treatment for ovarian cancer depends on the type of ovarian cancer you have, the stage of the cancer, your general health and fitness, your doctors' recommendations, and whether you wish to have children.

-Treatment options by types of ovarian cancer
+Treatment options by type of ovarian cancer

 Surgery is the main treatment for all stages of epithelial ovarian cancer.
 The aim is to remove as much of the cancer as possible.
 Sometimes, additional treatment is needed.